epigeneticstoocean/AE17_Cvirginica_MolecularResponse/README.md

-# Script and Analyses Repository
+# Data, Script, and Analyses Repository

 **Repository for paper**: Ocean acidification induces subtle shifts in gene expression and DNA methylation in the tissue of calcification